 Chopping Mall (1986)

-Here we have a prime example of the kind of savvy misrepresentation that was rife during the VHS revolution.
-Jim Wynorski’s Chopping Mall was a tongue-in-cheek sci-fi horror that was unique in conception, but those in charge of marketing clearly felt more comfortable slipping into the realms of the slasher with this sub-genre clone.
+Here we have a prime example of the kind of savvy misrepresentation that was rife during the home video revolution, and a prime example of the importance of promotional art in the low-budget VHS arena.
+Jim Wynorski’s Chopping Mall is a tongue-in-cheek sci-fi horror that defies convention, but those in charge of marketing clearly felt more comfortable slipping into the realms of the slasher with this sub-genre promo clone.

 In reality, the film’s antagonists are a bunch of microwave/toaster hybrids called Killbots who roll around on tank tracks and shoot lasers.
-Nowhere will you find a robotic hand or a decapitated head in a bag, but if you’ve ever seen the movie you will know that the Killbots would be a much harder sell to an audience bred on the likes of Jason Voorhees.
+Nowhere will you find a robotic hand or a decapitated head in a bag, but those who have seen the movie will know that the Killbots would be a much harder sell to an audience bred on the likes of Jason Voorhees.

 The Evil Dead (1981)

 Sam Raimi’s The Evil Dead was one of the most ferocious horror movies of the decade.
 Named as one of the 72 horror flicks banned as ‘video nasties‘, it is an excruciatingly visceral descent into madness, with one particularly unsettling forest-bound scene blurring the lines between fantasy and reality.